cooklang/cooklang-org/content/cli/help.md

 ```
 Usage: cook recipe prettify FILE

-Edit the content of a CookLang recipe file for style consistency
+Edit the content of a Cooklang recipe file for style consistency
 ```
  -->